KDE/kfilemetadata/README.md

 ## Using the library

-In order to use the library you must implement your own `ExtractionResult` class.
+In order to use the library you must implement your own ExtractionResult class.
 Instances of this class will be passed to every applicable plugin and they will populate with the information.

-For convenience a `SimpleResult` class has been provided which stores all the data in memory and allows it to be introspected later.
-Most clients *should* implement their own `ExtractionResult` as the data can get quite large when extracting the text content from very large files.
+For convenience a SimpleExtractionResult class has been provided which stores all the data in memory and allows it to be introspected later.
+Most clients *should* implement their own ExtractionResult as the data can get quite large when extracting the text content from very large files.

 The library also supports plugins that write back data.

 ## Extracting Metadata from a file

-This requires us to create a `ExtractionPluginManger` class, fetch the extractor plugins which are applicable for that file, and then pass the instance of `ExtractionResult` to each Extractor.
+This requires us to create a ExtractionPluginManager class, fetch the extractor plugins which are applicable for that file, and then pass the instance of ExtractionResult to each Extractor.

 A simple test example called `dump.cpp` has been written.

 ## Writing Metadata to a file

-This will require calling the `WriterCollection` class's fetchWriters() method with the mimetype of the file that needs to be written to.
+This will require calling the WriterCollection class's fetchWriters() method with the mimetype of the file that needs to be written to.
 This method will return a list of writers, and to actually write metadata, a call to the write() method is required.
-The write() method accepts an instance of the `WriteData` class, which stores a mapping of the properties to be written and their values.
+The write() method accepts an instance of the WriteData class, which stores a mapping of the properties to be written and their values.

 ## Writing a custom file extractor

 The Metadata is extracted with the help of Extraction Plugins.
-Each plugin provides a list of mimetypes that it supports, and implements the extraction function which extracts the data and fills it in an `ExtractionResult`.
+Each plugin provides a list of mimetypes that it supports, and implements the extraction function which extracts the data and fills it in an ExtractionResult.

 Most of the common file types are already provided by the library.